 Note the fs_cli requires the mod_event_socket to be loaded in order to connect to the FreeSWITCH™ server.

-The default mod_event_socket configuration binds only to 127.0.0.1, this will need to be be changed to be able to connect from remote servers.
+The default mod_event_socket configuration binds to ::, which will work on ipv4 or ipv6, this will need to be be changed to be able to connect from remote servers.
 There are security risks to doing this, so you should also limit access via a firewall and/or ACL, as well as never using the default password.

 The FreeSWITCH™ server will build and install the fs_cli client by default.